How to overcome your investing biases

 Loss aversion

 To combat loss aversion, focus on the long-term and assess investments objectively.
-Set clear exit strategies based on pre-defined criteria, ensuring you don’t hold onto underperforming assets indefinitely.
+Set clear exit strategies based on predefined criteria, ensuring you don’t hold onto underperforming assets indefinitely.

 Herd mentality

-Herd mentality is the inclination to follow the crowd and invest in assets that others are investing in, even without thorough research.
+Long a significant factor in investing, due to the influence of investor sentiment on share prices, herd mentality is the inclination to follow the crowd and invest in assets that others are investing in, even without thorough research.
 This behaviour can lead to market bubbles and irrational valuations.

 Confirmation bias